Red Christmas Sangria

 Storage Instructions

-- Room Temperature – While it is safe to leave this easy Christmas sangria out for several hours at room temperature, it is best served chilled.
-As such, I recommend nestling your punch bowl inside a larger ice bath to keep it perfectly frosty throughout your party.
-You’re also welcome to add frozen orange slices and cranberries to the bowl to act as edible ice cubes.
+- Room Temperature: While this Christmas sangria is safe to sit out for a few hours, itโs best served well chilled.
+Nestle your punch bowl inside a larger ice bath to keep it cold throughout your party.
+Frozen orange slices or cranberries also work beautifully as edible ice cubes.

-- Refrigerated – Sangria will keep well in an airtight container in the fridge for up to 2 days.
-For longer storage, I recommend removing the fruit—doing so will help it keep for closer to 5 days.
+- Refrigerated: Store sangria in an airtight container in the refrigerator for up to 2 days.
+For longer storage, remove the fruit to help it keep for up to 5 days.

 Frequently Asked Questions